-Appropriate locations would include along park frontages, adjacent to buildings away from the main pedestrian areas or in protected locations within offstreet car parks.
+Appropriate locations would include along park frontages, adjacent to buildings away from the main pedestrian areas or in protected locations within off-street car parks.

-Council may support the legal and safe use of E-bike and/or E-scooter schemes to be operational in Bayside.
+Council will support the legal and safe use of E-bike and/or E-scooter schemes to be operational in Bayside.
 Council will collaborate with City of Melbourne, City of Port Phillip and City of Yarra to understand the results of the E-bike and E-scooter trials in their Council areas, to apply any learnings to a similar scheme in Bayside.

-Council may support the legal and safe use of E-bike and/or E-scooter schemes in Bayside, based on the findings of the scheme trials in neighbouring Councils and State legislative requirements.
+Action 14: Council will support the legal and safe use of E-bike and/or E-scooter schemes in Bayside, based on the findings of the scheme trials in neighbouring Councils and State legislative requirements.